-- Can your company address their underlying needs? – Using the above example, ask yourself if your products or services can actually improve your target audience’s self-esteem.
-Articulate your offerings, and explain how they address the underlying problem.
+- Can your company address their underlying needs? – Using the above example, ask yourself if your products or services can improve your target audience’s self-esteem.
+Articulate your offerings and explain how they address the underlying problem.
 For instance, your makeup is designed for specific complexions, making it fast and easy for people to look their best.

 - What is your core marketing message? – You should be able to describe it in just one or two sentences.

 - What is your marketing action plan? – How will you achieve your goals?
-Define whether you will focus on something like email marketing messages offering special deals or on paid advertising on platforms like Facebook and Google.
+Define whether you will focus on something like email marketing messages offering exclusive deals or on paid advertising on platforms like Facebook and Google.

 Elements to Include in a One-Page Marketing Plan